planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 keep the game fun for everyone.
 Ask them what they want to see and do, and what they do not.
 Listen to them.

-A thorough way to cover all the bases and orient the Players is to use the Five W's: Who, What, Where, When, and Why.
+A thorough way to cover all the bases is to use the Five W's: Who, What, Where, When, and Why.

 -   **Who** are the characters?
 International spies?
 An urban rescue unit?
 A